 - Life with twins can be testing.
 My eldest girl twin once had a tantrum because I wouldn’t let her watch what she wanted to watch on TV.
 She kicked off waving her arms about hitting her twin brother. when I punished her for this by taking away her Ipad she stormed out of the room and jumped up and down trying to make some kind of noise.
 She only managed to calm down once she had fell asleep on the landing of all places.
 Nina @ Spencers Arc.

 - I ignored my daughter when she had a tantrum about her name.
 Well, it wasn’t entirely her fault.
 It was because his brother was teasing her about her name.
 All throughout the trip home, because she got no one to blame but me, She keeps crying and begging for me to change her name. – Veronica @ My Parenting Journey

 - My toddler hates when I put my hair in a bun and has a full on meltdown if I emerge with my hair tied up.
 I have to ignore her for at least twenty minutes before she will accept my hairdo and calm down. – Kate @ Ever After with Kids

-which has some great anecdotes.
-Spoiler alert: pretty much anything could annoy a toddler on the brink of a tantrum.
+Pretty much anything could annoy a toddler on the brink of a tantrum!

 But whatever you do, the best thing is to stifle those giggles, ignore the tantrum and treat your little one with empathy and understanding.
 Those little people are learning some huge life lessons every single day, so remembering to cut them some slack when they are carrying out their tantrum can be hugely beneficial.
 As part of my 2018 goals